skupperproject/refdog/input/commands/overview.md

 ## Resource output generation commands

-- These commands generate structured output, YAML or JSON.
+- These commands generate Skupper resources in YAML or JSON format.

 - They generate output that represents Skupper resources.